fair-data/fairdatapoint-search/README.md

 Search APIs for [FAIR Data Point](https://github.com/NLeSC/fairdatapoint).

-At the moment, only Virtosuo SPARQL database is supported for searching.
+At the moment, only Virtuoso SPARQL database is supported for searching.